-Rich Nicolello serves as the Deputy Presiding Officer of the Nassau County Legislature.
+Rich Nicolello currently serves as the Deputy Presiding Officer of the Nassau County Legislature.
 Legislator Nicolello also serves as the Chair of the Legislature’s Finance Committee.
 He is the Vice Chair of the Economic & Community Development & Labor Committee, and is a member of the committees for Budget Review, Planning, Development & the Environment and Towns, Villages & Cities.
-Rich Nicolello has been a member of the Nassau County Legislature since its inception in 1996.

-Legislator Nicolello has supported measures to reform County government so that it provides quality services to the taxpayers in the most business-like and cost-effective manner possible.
-Among other things, Legislator Nicolello has sponsored and supported laws to:
+Legislator Nicolello has supported measures to hold the line on county taxes and provide county services in the most efficient, cost-effective manner possible.
+With the Majority in the Legislature, he has voted for three consecutive no-tax increase budgets.
+Legislator Nicolello has sponsored and supported laws to: